wikimedia/design-codex/packages/codex-docs/component-demos/lookup/lookup.md

 #### Lookup within a form field

-A Lookup can be wrapped within the Field component to include features like label, description, help text, or validation messages.
+A Lookup can be wrapped within a [Field](./field.md) to include features like label, description, help text, or validation messages.

 ![Example of Lookup within a Field component.](../../assets/components/lookup-types-field.svg)